v6d-io/v6d/modules/graph/grin/docs/README.md

 # GRIN

 GRIN is a series of C-style Graph Retrieval INterfaces for graph computing engines to access different storage systems in a uniform way.

+The latest version of headers can be found in [v6d/dev/grin](https://github.com/v6d-io/v6d/tree/dev/grin/modules/graph/grin/include).
+Note that the predefine.h has been modified for v6d.

 -----
+## Implementation Guideline
+### For computing engine
+- Implement a wrapper class (normally grin_fragment or grin_graph) using GRIN APIs.
+- When you find some function is hard or inefficient to implement, discuss with GRIN designers.
+- Write or modify apps using the wrapper class (e.g., grin_fragment).
+- Find a storage implementation to setup an end-to-end test.

+### For storage engine
+- Copy header (source) files from documents.
+- Modify the StorageSpecific part in the predefine.h based on the features of the storage.
+- Implement the headers in another folder (e.g., src).
+If you find the time complexity of some function is NOT sub-linear to the graph size, discuss with GRIN designers.
+- Write a storage-specific method to get a graph handler from your storage.
+- Run a graph traversal test.

 ## Assumptions

 ### Property Graph Model

-- Vertices have types, so as Edges.
+- Vertices have types, as do edges.
-- The relationship between edge type and pairs of vertex types is many-to-many.
+- The relationship between edge types and pairs of vertex types is many-to-many.
-- Properties are bound to vertex and edge types, but some may have the same name.
+- Properties are bound to vertex and edge types, but some properties may have the same name.
 - Labels can be assigned to vertices and edges (NOT their types) primarily for query filtering, and labels have no properties.

 ### Partition Strategies

 #### Edge-cut Partition Strategy

-- Vertex data are local complete for master vertices
+- Vertex data is locally complete for master vertices.
-- Edge data are local complete for all edges
+- Edge data is locally complete for all edges.
-- Neighbors are local complete for master vertices
+- Neighbors are locally complete for master vertices.
-- Vertex properties are local complete for master vertices
+- Vertex properties are locally complete for master vertices.
-- Edge properties are local complete for all edges
+- Edge properties are locally complete for all edges.

 #### Vertex-cut Partition Strategy

-- Vertex data are local complete for all vertices
+- Vertex data is locally complete for all vertices.
-- Edge data are local complete for all edges
+- Edge data is locally complete for all edges.
-- Mirror partition list is available for master vertices to broadcast messages
+- Mirror partition list is available for master vertices to broadcast messages.
-- Vertex properties are local complete for all vertices
+- Vertex properties are locally complete for all vertices.
-- Edge properties are local complete for all edges
+- Edge properties are locally complete for all edges.

 ### Assumption Macros

-- GRIN also provides granula assumption macros to describe storage assumptions.
+- GRIN provides granularity assumption macros to describe storage assumptions.
-- Some assumptions may dominate other.
-It means some assumption applies in a wider range than others.
-Hence, storage providers should take care when setting these assumptions.
+- Some assumptions may dominate others, which means that some assumptions apply in a wider range than others.
+Therefore, storage providers should be careful when setting these assumptions.
-- Take assumptions on vertex property local complete as example, GRIN provides four macros:
+- Taking the assumptions on vertex property local completeness as an example, GRIN provides four macros:
     1. GRIN_ASSUME_ALL_VERTEX_PROPERTY_LOCAL_COMPLETE
     2. GRIN_ASSUME_MASTER_VERTEX_PROPERTY_LOCAL_COMPLETE
     3. GRIN_ASSUME_BY_TYPE_ALL_VERTEX_PROPERTY_LOCAL_COMPLETE
     4. GRIN_ASSUME_BY_TYPE_MASTER_VERTEX_PROPERTY_LOCAL_COMPLETE
-- Here 1. dominates others, which means 2. to 4. are undefined when 1. is defined.
-Also, there are 2. dominates 4., and 3. dominates 4.,
+- Here, 1 dominates the others, which means that 2 to 4 are undefined when 1 is defined.
+Additionally, 2 dominates 4, and 3 dominates 4.
-- GRIN provides different API under different assumptions.
+- GRIN provides different APIs under different assumptions.
-- Suppose only 3. is defined, it means vertices of certain types have all the properties locally complete, no matter the vertex is master or mirror.
-In this case, GRIN provides an API to return these local complete vertex types.
+- Suppose only 3 is defined; it means that vertices of certain types have all the properties locally complete, regardless of whether the vertex is master or mirror.
+In this case, GRIN provides an API to return these locally complete vertex types.
-- While in case that none of these four macros is defined, GRIN will provide a per-vertex API to tell whether the vertex property is local complete.
+- In the case that none of these four macros is defined, GRIN will provide a per-vertex API to tell whether the vertex property is locally complete.

 -----